Landlord Tips & Tricks

 A security deposit is meant to reimburse the landlord for property damage and other financial losses such as late rent payments.
 The amount is determined by state legislation and ranges widely across the country.

 Related fact: There are states where no legal limit is imposed on the security deposit that a landlord can request.
-These include Colorado, Florida, Georgia, Illinois, Indiana, Tennessee, and Texas.
+Some of these include Colorado, Florida, Georgia, Illinois, Indiana, Tennessee, and Texas.

-However, landlords are restricted in other states and can only charge one or two months of rent for a security deposit.
+Landlords are commonly restricted in other states and may only be allowed to charge one or two months of rent for a security deposit.
 However, many of these regulations allow for a higher security deposit to cover pets, increased liability risks, or modifications to the property.

 There are some generally accepted reasons why a landlord may keep all or part of the tenant’s security deposit: